 Clock In and Clock Out For Tracking Work Hours vs Project Hours

-Everhour keeps expanding its functionality by covering a new area: users can now clock in and clock out from their account to let the manager see when they started and finished their work for today.
+Everhour keeps expanding its functionality and remaining one of the best time and attendance software by covering a new area: users can now clock in and clock out from their account to let the manager see when they started and finished their work for today.

-After this, you get an additional button into your account menu.
-Hit the button to clock in, clock out when you take breaks in your work or stop working today at all.
+After this, you get an additional button on your account menu.
+Hit the button to clock in, clock out when you take breaks in your work, or stop working today at all.

 The first time you clocked in will indicate the workday starts, clocking out multiple times adds break periods to your working hours and extends the time you finish working for today.